1. Blog

 Source: “Arthur Avenue” by Leonard J. DeFrancisci via Wikimedia Commons.

-Despite being home to Arthur Avenue, which is often referred to as the Bronx’s “Little Italy,” Belmont has strong Puerto Rican and Albanian influences too.
-While many residents still agree it has a small-town feeling, the area gets a huge influx when Fordham University begins session and every weekend when visitors from as far as Connecticut and New Jersey rush in to do their shopping on Arthur Avenue.
-Belmont is perhaps best known for its rainbow of rowhouses, but contains a mix of four, five, and six-story tenements and low-rise apartments too.
-You’ll find it in the northwest corner of the borough as well.
+Despite being home to Arthur Avenue, often referred to as the Bronx’s “Little Italy,” Belmont also has strong Puerto Rican and Albanian influences.
+While many residents still agree it has a small-town feeling, the area gets a massive influx when Fordham University begins session and every weekend when visitors from as far as Connecticut and New Jersey rush in to do their shopping on Arthur Avenue.
+Belmont is perhaps best known for its rainbow of rowhouses but contains a mix of four, five, and six-story tenements and low-rise apartments too.
+Moving to Belmont is an excellent decision for those looking for a tight-knit community and affordable housing.

 3. Fordham